 Calypso’s Cave overlooks Ramla Bay where you can see a beautiful view from that height.
 There is an interesting legend about the cave where according to Homer’s Odyssey, Calypso was a water fairy who could not leave her habitat – the island of Ogygia.

-Whatever type of property you decide to choose you are sure to find one to make into a comfortable home: whether it is a farmhouse, a house of character, a terraced house or an apartment – the choice is yours.
+Whatever type of property in Malta you decide to choose you are sure to find one to make into a comfortable home: whether it is a farmhouse, a house of character, a terraced house or an apartment – the choice is yours.
+View the latest Gozo property for sale or rent in Xaghra.

 Take a deep dive and browse the Maltese localities and local insights to see if the homes for sale/rent are right for you.